 On August 7, 2019, the Company and TerrAscend Corp. ("TerrAscend") entered into an agreement to partner on an extraction services program to provide high-quality cannabis oils for TerrAscend patients and consumers (the "TerrAscend Agreement").
-Under the terms of the TerrAscend Agreement, TerrAscend has committed to delivering a minimum of 800 kg of dry flower on an annual basis to the Company for extraction.
-The Company will return the final product to TerrAscend in bulk formulated oil, or in distillate form.
+Under the terms of the TerrAscend Agreement, TerrAscend committed to delivering a minimum of 800 kg of dry flower on an annual basis to the Company for extraction.
+The TerrAscend Agreement is now expired in accordance with its terms.